enj/enhancements/keps/sig-auth/2784-csr-duration/README.md

 packages.

 A new optional `ExpirationSeconds` field will be added to this struct.
 The go doc comment describes the behavior of this field.
+A `*uint32` is used because the field is optional, must be positive and must not overflow JSON parsers.

 ```go
 // CertificateSigningRequestSpec contains the certificate request.